-Cumulative Quality Point Average Required Minimum Semester Quality Point Average (Column 2) 0.0 - 29.09 1.50 1.50
+Point Average (Column 2)

+0.0 - 29.09 1.50 1.50

-29.10 - 50.09 1.75 1.75 50.10 - and above 2.00 2.00
+29.10 - 50.09 1.75 1.75

+50.10 - and above 2.00 2.00

 Readmission After Suspension.
-A student suspended for the first time will be accepted for readmission after one full fall or spring semester away from all institutions of higher education. student readmission The must apply for at www.tntech.edu/applyonline/.
+A student suspended for the first time will be accepted for readmission after one full fall or spring semester away from all institutions of higher education.
+The student must apply for readmission www.tntech.edu/applyonline/.
 Readmission to the institution is subject to satisfactory performance at previous institutions if the student chooses to enroll at another institution while away form the University.
 A student applying for readmission after a second or third suspension should follow the procedure listed below AFTER being away from the University for one calendar year for a second suspension and two calendar years for a third suspension.
 An exception to this required leave may be made for the student who completes an Associate of Arts or Associate of Science degree in a university parallel curriculum at a community college in the interim.

 - Student must submit the "Readmission after Suspension" form at least ten days prior to the beginning of the semester.
-International students need to apply six weeks before the beginning of the semester. - 2.
-Student must provide any supporting documents or current academic transcripts to accompany the readmission application. - 3.
-Student may personally explain to the Dean (or his/her designee) of his/her college the reasons for seeking readmission. - 4.
-The readmission application and dean's/designee's recommendation will be considered by the University Admissions and Credits Committee. - 5.
-Student will be notified by mail or email from the Office of Admissions about the status of the readmission application and the terms of readmission, if granted.
+International students need to apply six weeks before the beginning of the semester. - Student must provide any supporting documents or current academic transcripts to accompany the readmission application. - Student may personally explain to the Dean (or his/her designee) of his/her college the reasons for seeking readmission. - The readmission application and dean's/designee's recommendation will be considered by the University Admissions and Credits Committee. - Student will be notified by mail or email from the Office of Admissions about the status of the readmission application and the terms of readmission, if granted.